calfoy/Clear-and-to-the-point-notes/chapter1.md

 #### P6: principle of compaticility
 - a messege is easiest to understand if its form is compatible with its meaning.
-	e.g.: illustrate number/time from left to right
+	e.g.: illustrate number/time from left to right; Stroop's test
 - "more is more": a larger area/ longer bar conveys "more" by instinct  (explain or change when "more is less")

 #### P7: principle of informative changes
-- every visible/ auditory change should convey information
+- every visible/ auditory change should convey information.
+Do not include decorations or interesting visual changes.
 - every change in meaning should be conveyed by a change in appearance

 #### P8: principle of capacity limitations: no too much information at the same time
-- rule of four: the audience cannot hold in mind more than four groups of information at once
+- **rule of four**: the audience cannot hold in mind more than four groups of information at once.
+But each group itself can contain four groups.
 - break down the points/ define perceptual groups with cues
 - reduce audience's need to search for/ mentally transform information
 	e.g.: present tables when you are mentalizing a table while speaking

+#### Making Points in a PowerPoint Presentation: An Example

+**An example of a bad presentation on page 14**